bgamari/ghc-wiki-import/records/overloaded-record-fields/design.md

 ## Design choices

-### Scope issues, or, why we miss dot
+### Scope issues, or, why we miss dot notation

+In some ways it would be very desirable to support dot notation.
 Consider the following example:

 ```wiki